troy/simpleoptout/README.md

 | What?       | Opt-out | Details
 | :-          | :-      | :-
 | Aggregated consumer spending reports | [Opt-out](https://usa.visa.com/legal/privacy-policy-opt-out.html) | [Policy](https://usa.visa.com/legal/privacy-policy.html)

+"In some countries, Visa enhances Card Transaction Data and uses it to generate data products that companies use to improve their marketing programs and identify interested consumers."

 ### Vizio